IRCAD/sight/libs/io/igtl/README.md

 ## Archiver

-These classes are used for the lib internal mechanism
+These classes are used for the lib internal mechanism:

 - **MemoryReadArchive**: reads the data from an archive
 - **MemoryWriteArchive**: write some data in an archive

-## Converter
+## Converters

-The purpose of the library is to facilitate the transfer through igtl netwok protocol of sight native data formats.
+The purpose of the library is to facilitate the transfer through igtl network protocol of sight native data formats.
-The present converters transform (forward and backward) various sight native data toward igtl specific data format
+The present converters transform (forward and backward) various sight native data toward igtl specific data format.

 - **IConverter**: generic interface meant to convert `sight::data` to `::igtl::MessageBase`
 - **TrackingStartConverter**: starts the conversion between the sight data and the igtl message